soedinglab/MMseqs2-App/mcp/server/README.md

   - Inputs:
     - `ticketId` (string)
     - `queryIdx` (number, optional)
-    - `mountRoot` (string, optional): where you see the shared folder, if not at the server's path.
-      Paths come back in that space
   - Every hit row, taxonomy node and alignment column, as JSONL / JSON / FASTA.
 Returns a directory path, a manifest, and one resource link per file — no file contents
   - Repeat calls return the same artifact without rebuilding